 You might also notice a slight shift in perspective when you check the Enable Profile Corrections box.
 That's the Distortion correction kicking in.
 It's designed to correct the optical distortion of the lens.
 In this example, I've disabled it so as not to complicate matters for the illustration.

-If your lens isn’t automatically detected, there are two things you can try.
-One is to try to find the lens profile yourself using the dropdown menus, first choosing the make, then model, and then, hopefully, a matching profile.
+If your lens isn't automatically detected, there are two things you can try.
+One is to try to find the lens profile yourself using the drop-down menus, first choosing the make, the model, and then, hopefully, a matching profile.
 The other option is to use the manual correction process outlined below.
-(There is a third option–make your own profile–but that’s more involved and something I’ll cover in a separate guide.)
+(There is a third option--make your own profile--but that's more involved and something I'll cover in a separate guide.)